niclim/TowerDefense/README.md

 Towers have a size of 2x2

 ### TODO
-* When changing tabs (in the browser), monsters jump (because of the dt used, time doesn't stop but execution stops) - right now dt is being limited to 0.5 seconds - look into web workers to continue game logic (only rendering is paused)
-* Complete unit test coverage
-* do some balancing (towers and levels are definitely not balanced lol.)
+* do some balancing

-### TODO later
 * Come up with a better name than awesome TD
 * Make some cool sprites
-* Get a better background (instead of using canvas to generate the background) - or implement path finding
+* Get a better background